Assessor Departments

 Colorado statutes define agricultural land for assessment purposes as one of the following:

-• A parcel of land, used as a farm or ranch, that the owner has a decreed water rights or a final permit to appropriated ground water for purposes other than residential purposes, and the water appropriated under such right or permit is used for the production of agricultural or livestock products on the land.
+- A parcel of land, used as a farm or ranch, that the owner has a decreed water rights or a final permit to appropriated ground water for purposes other than residential purposes, and the water appropriated under such right or permit is used to produce agricultural or livestock products on the land.

 Agricultural land is valued by capitalizing the landlord's net income into an indication of value using the capitalization rate established by law.

-For details regarding the valuation of agricultural land, to get information on forest agricultural classification or to download a questionnaire to request agricultural classification for your property, please see the links below.
+For details regarding the valuation of agricultural land, or to get information on forest agricultural classification, please see the link below.

 Subdivision Land Valuations